Kong/kong-custom-plugin-workshop/session2/data-access/README.md

 ## Problem Statement

-1. Update the plugin code to retrieve both services and routes from the database and send them in response
+Write a smimple plugin to query to Kong database - Update the plugin template to retrieve both Kong services and routes from the Kong database, and return them in the API response